Dawn Primarolo: Parliamentary career

 Primarolo was first elected to Parliament at the 1987 general election, after the constituency party de-selected Michael Cocks, the sitting MP.
-She gained attention in 1989 by asking Margaret Thatcher if the only hope for low-paid women was "to follow her example and find herself a wealthy husband".
-She was reading out a question on behalf of Ann Clwyd, at the time, who had "lost her voice".
+She gained national attention in January 1989 by asking Margaret Thatcher at Prime Minister's Question Time if the only hope for low-paid women was "to follow her example and find themselves a wealthy husband".
+She was reading out a question on behalf of Ann Clwyd, who at the time had "lost her voice".
 Thatcher dismissed the question as 'cheap'.
 She served as opposition spokesperson for health from 1992 to 1994 and the Treasury from 1994 to 1997.

 At the time she was first elected, Primarolo was considered to be on the hard left, but later became a New Labour loyalist, leading Andrew Roth of The Guardian to say she has "changed from 'Red Dawn' to 'Rosy Pink'"; As part of this change, she shifted from support for the Campaign for Nuclear Disarmament (CND), the rise of which originally led her into politics, to voting for the renewal of Britain's Trident nuclear deterrent.

 Despite campaigning against the first Gulf War in 1991, she voted in favour of the Iraq War in 2003, and against any investigation into the invasion after it had taken place.
 On other 'key issues' (as described by TheyWorkForYou), she has voted in favour of ID cards and increased university tuition fees.